devsecopsbiz/cookbook/README.md

     docker run -v $(pwd):/usr/share/nginx/html -d -p 80:80 nginx
     ```

-    This will copy the generated test report to the NGINX container, making it publicaly available.
+    This will copy the generated test report to the NGINX container, making it publicly available.
     Rename the *Display name* as suggested before, making it clearer to understand in the future.

     4.4.
 Next we'll be adding a *Powershell* task to download the generated test report and pass into the release pipeline.